What is IRS Form 944?

 Where do I send Form 944?

-Where your organization is located determines where you'll send your completed Form 944.
+If you’re paper filing, where your organization is located determines where you'll send your completed Form 944.
 The amount of employment taxes you owe will also determine whether or not you need to send payment when you need to file.

 You have a few options to submit payment: